sbcgua/sap-nw-abap-vagrant/README.md

 ### Additional comments

 - you may start the vm from any directory but then you need to address it by id or name.
 Run `vagrant global-status` to check the name.
 It should be `sapnw`.
 So the command to vm would look like `vagrant up sapnw` or `vagrant ssh sapnw -c <command>`
 - `startsap.sh` and `stopsap.sh` are shortcuts that are placed to `/usr/local/bin` during installation.
-They contain command like `sudo -i -u npladm startsap`.
+They contain command like `sudo -i -u npladm startsap`

 ## Infos